The Equity Release Council

 This Statement of Principles offers you and your clients peace of mind, and means your clients can use equity release products in confidence, knowing that they will be able to remain in their home for the rest of their lives, or until they enter long-term care.

-They can be sure that they will never leave a debt to their family as all Equity Release Council members who provide equity release products give consumers a no negative equity guarantee, meaning that no matter what happens to the housing market, they will never owe more than the value of their home.
+All Equity Release Council members who provide equity release products give consumers a no negative equity guarantee, meaning that no matter what happens to the housing market, they will never owe more than the value of their home when it is sold following death or entering long-term care.